 - Masticating Juicers vs. Centrifugal Juicers

-Top 10 The Best Juicing Blenders to Buy
+Top 10 The Best Juicing Blenders to Buy in 2019

 To help you find the Best Masticating Juicer, I have tested the 10 “best” (both Masticating juicer and Centrifugal) on the market.
 Here is what I found, you can use this information to help you decide which model best fits your needs.

-Best Masticating Juicers
+Best Masticating Juicers in 2019

 The Omega J8006 is my first choice for a number of reasons.
 The first thing I noticed when buying the juicer is it comes in different colors.
 I know this is not important for some people, but I like my appliances to match my kitchen.
 The second thing I love about this juicer is how quiet it is.
 I get up quite early, it is the only “me” time in my day, so I am really happy that I can make my juice without waking my son.
 And the third thing I love about the Omega is the pulp is very dry, so I know I got all of the juice out of whatever produce I put into it.